How can I help my child . . . ?

 Contact & Collaborate:

-Your child’s school along with local community organizations and other parents are great places to connect with for additional ways to support your child’s social development:
+Your teen’s school along with local community organizations and other parents are great places to connect with for additional ways to support your teen’s social development:

 - Use your child’s interests to help them make new social connections.
-Find out what your child’s school, local community organizations, nearby area, or online organizations have to offer related to your child’s passions and interests.
+Find out what your child’s school, local community organizations, nearby area, or online organizations have to offer related to your teen’s passions and interests.
+Whether it’s sports, music, math, science, theater, art, or something else–you can help them find peers out there with similar interests.

 - Learn what your child’s school and other organizations in the local community have to offer in terms of community service and volunteer opportunities.